robotseu/robotseu.github.io/index.md

 ----
 ## Research
-+ Robot Manipulation Skill Learning

--We combine deep reinforcement learning methods and GANs for learning sim2real transferable skills for robot manipulations.
++ Robot Manipulation Skill Learning - We combine deep reinforcement learning methods and GANs for learning sim2real transferable skills for robot manipulations.
+In particular, we enable generalizable 6DoFs robot grasp behavior with CNN based grasp pose detection methods.

-+ Learning-by-demonstration:

-+ Robot Vision:
++ Learning-by-demonstration - We exploit video-based symbolic learning of manipulation tasks from human demonstration as well as task-parameterized trajectory learning with DMPs, IPs and other motion primitive models.
+Learning contact force related skills is also considered for transfering human manipulation skills to robots.
++ Robot Visual Percetion - We aim the provide visual SLAM methods for long-term localization and mapping of autonomous robots.
+3D reconstructed maps are also applied to BIM, GIM and other applications.